apac-mcm-aiops-asset/mcm-aiops-gitops/README.md

 ## The resources to be deployed

+- The asset will deploy an opionated OpenShift Hub cluster running OpenShift GitOps, OpenShift Pipelines, OpenShift Data Foundation, Red Hat Advanced Cluster Management 2.4, IBM Infrastructure Automation from the IBM Cloud Pak for AIOps 3.2, SealedSecrets, Turbonomics and RHACM Observability.

 - The asset is set to semi-automatically connect OpenShift Clusters running within vSphere and IBM Cloud into Red Hat Advanced Cluster Management.
 These are used as examples only, and you will need to replace this configuration files with your own. --- requires RHACM >2.3 * Manual steps are required for this initial version of the asset.

-- Additionally, the asset can automatically create a connection to an AWS account and deploy an OpenShift Cluster into AWS via ArgoCD.
+- Additionally, the asset can automatically create a connection to an AWS account and deploy an OpenShift Cluster into AWS, Azure or vSphere via ArgoCD.
 Again, this configuration is for an example only and you will need to replace these files with your own.

 - Connections to IaaS environments can be automatically done as part of the deployment of this asset.
 A basic example of this connecting to a vSphere Cluster is included as an example.